 What is car insurance group 17?

-Before a car goes on sale, it’s assigned to an insurance group between 1 and 50 – with group 1 cars being the cheapest to insure and group 50 the most expensive.
+Car insurance group 17 falls in the lower half of the UK’s 1 to 50 insurance group scale, which helps insurance providers gauge how costly a vehicle is to cover.
+Insurance group 1 cars are the cheapest to insure, while group 50 is the most expensive.
 So group 17 is in the lower half of the groups, making cars in this category affordable to insure for the typical driver.

 Which cars are in car insurance group 17?

-Here are some specific car makes and models and trims that are in insurance group 17.
+Here are some specific car makes, models and trims that are in insurance group 17.

 Make | Model |